How Much Are Astronauts Paid? - FederalPay.org

 Astronauts are required to be in peak physical and mental condition, they have to endure long periods of time away from home, and they have to complete grueling training.
 For all this, you might expect an Astronauts to be paid like rock stars or professional athletes; however, that is not the case!

-NASA Astronauts are pain on the General Service (GS) pay scale.
+NASA Astronauts are paid on the General Service (GS) pay scale.
 This means that an astronaut’s pay is capped at just over 150k.
 In fact, most of NASA’s astronauts are paid less than that.

 In the GS pay scale, there are 3 factors that go into calculating your pay: